Studio portrait of nine female and ten male students.

 Student information card of James Flannery (Conas), a member of the Alaskan Nation, who entered the school on August 6, 1893 and departed on August 15, 1895.
 The information card indicates that Flannery graduated in 1894, studied tailoring, and had married.

 Richard Henry Pratt certifies various matters regarding the music and band departments at the Carlisle Indian School.

 Program for the commencement exercises of the Carlisle Indian School on February 27, 1896.

 James D. Flannery requests the assistance of Daniel M. Browning due to his health and lack of finances in dealing with Richard Henry Pratt.

 Captain Richard H. Pratt provides the Commissioner of Indian Affairs with additional information on decisions made in regards to several irregular employees mentioned in the March 1897 report.
 Pratt also asks for approval of the April 1897 report, which includes details on compensation, position...

 Richard Henry Pratt recommends James D. Flannery for a Tailor position at the Mount Pleasant Indian School and Clarence Butler for the Assistant Engineer position at the Rosebud Agency boarding school.

-Richard Henry Pratt requests to employ James D. Flannery as an Assistant Tailor and encloses correspondence to provide context.
+Richard Henry Pratt requests to employ former student James Flannery as an Assistant Tailor and encloses correspondence to provide context.